bcollin/7wd-scoring/README.md

 ## Future features

-Some added functionality that I plan to include, unless I get bored:
+Some functionality that I might add:

-* Simple checks (e.g. do the military board scores contain values other than 0, 2, 5 or 10.
-* A log of previously entered scores.
-* Export functions for this log.
+* JSON export of the full games log.
+* Run a build off of Github pages?

 ## Development